Ashu-hub/All-About-Java/Concurrency.md

 	A CountDownLatch(class in Concurrent pkg) is initialized with a given count. count specifies the number of events that must occur before latch is released.
 	Every time a event happens count is reduced by 1.
 Once count reaches 0 latch is released.

+# Fork Join Pool

+	Fork Join Pool enables Parallel programming.
+Parallel programming means taking advantage of two or more processor in computer.
+	It improves the program performance.
+	It also manages whole life cycle if Threads.

+	**Difference between MultiThreading and Parallel programming?**

+# Cyclic Barirer
+	There might be situation where we might have to trigger event only when one or more threads completes certain operation in java, we can use cyclic barrier in tha case.
+	Two or more threads wait for each other to reach a common barrier point.
+When all threads have reached common barrier point (i.e. when all threads have called await() method) >
+	All waiting threads are released, and
+	Event can be triggered as well.

+	Real World example -
+	Another very interesting question.
+It will test your real time thread concurrency implementation skills.
+Let’s say 10 friends (friends are threads) have planned for picnic on place A (Here place A is common barrier point).
+And they all decided to play certain game (game is event) only on everyones arrival at place A. So, all 10 friends must wait for each other to reach place A before launching event.
+	Now, when all threads have reached common barrier point (i.e. all friends have reached place A) > All waiting threads are released  (All friends can play game), and Event can be triggered (they will start playing game).